Manual Handling (Objects & People)

 - Develop an understanding and application of recognised lifting techniques and aids (including demonstrations and practice)

-- Identify the need to adopt a Risk Assessment with regards all aspects of handling objects
+- Identify the need to adopt a Risk Assessment with regards all aspects of handling objects and people

 - Introductions and housekeeping